-We have a strong complaint & compliance rules, policies & strategies for our customers.
+We have compliance rules, policies and strategies for our members.

 ALA is a flexible organization that has ability to adjust to customers needs & demands

 At ALA we have highly professional, experienced and award winning trainers & instructors.

 Water safety is essential.
 Thousands of people die from drowning every year in the United States.
 It is essential to learn how to respond to water emergencies properly.
 You should know what to do when someone falls into the water.
 You should be able to recognize when someone needs help.
 You should also know what to do if someone needs medical care.

 Many people like to take water safety classes to help others in an emergency.
 The courses cover different topics about water safety.
 The American Lifeguard Association provides a variety of lifeguard classes in order to teach water safety to students.
 The classes include water safety, CPR, and first aid.
 These lifeguard classes can be taken in a classroom or online.

 The American Lifeguard Association was founded in 1990.
 Its mission is to provide education and certification to the public about water safety.
 Their classes include basic water safety, rescue, CPR, and swimming.

 Lifeguards should be physically fit.
 They should be able to swim and perform other physical activities for long periods of time.
 The lifeguard class is designed to teach lifeguards how to react in case a person gets into trouble.

 Consult a doctor before beginning lifeguard class